 Lindsey Vonn reveals her dog Leo died the day after her Winter Olympics crash

+Lindsey Vonn opens up on ‘hardest days’ after dog Leo dies day after Winter Olympics crash

+The American skier revealed in a social media post that her dog passed away the day after she suffered a complex leg fracture in a crash at the Winter Olympics

-Lindsey Vonn has revealed her dog Leo died the day after she crashed in the women’s downhill at the Winter Olympics in Cortina.
+Lindsey Vonn has revealed her dog Leo died the day after she crashed in the women’s downhill at the Winter Olympics in Cortina d’Ampezzo.

-Vonn suffered a complex leg fracture when clipping a gate and falling just seconds into her run earlier this month, with the 41-year-old airlifted to hospital and subsequently undergoing a string of operations before returning to America, where she will have further surgery.
+Vonn had been a major contender before the race but clipped a gate and fell heavily just seconds into her run.
+She was airlifted to hospital and has since undergone multiple surgeries on a complex leg fracture.

+She returned home to America earlier this week, where she will have further surgery.

 In a post on Instagram, Vonn paid tribute to 13-year-old Leo, who she said had recently been diagnosed with lung cancer.